Dr Sophie Frankford

 Biography

 Sophie is an anthropologist of music, with a focus on Egypt.
 She is currently a Research Associate (Ethnographies of MENA region musics) on the project ‘Beyond 1932: Rethinking Musical Modernity in the Middle East and North Africa’ (PI: Prof. Martin Stokes; originally assessed and funded by the ERC, now by the UKRI).
 She holds an undergraduate degree in Music (KCL), a MPhil in Modern Middle East Studies and Arabic (Oxford), and a DPhil in Anthropology (Oxford).
-From 2022-2024 she was a Postdoctoral Fellow at The Centre for Economic, Legal, and Social Studies and Documentation (CEDEJ) in Cairo.
+From 2022-2024 she was a Postdoctoral Fellow at The Centre for Economic, Legal, and Social Studies and Documentation (CEDEJ) in Cairo, where she continues to co-convene the Music and Sound seminar series.

 Research interests and PhD supervision

-• Music in Southwest Asia and North Africa region (especially Egypt)
+- Music in the Middle East and North Africa (especially Egypt)

 Teaching